grafana/loki/docs/sources/get-started/hash-rings.md

 ## About the index gateway ring

 The index gateway ring is used to determine which gateway is responsible for which tenant's indexes when queried by rulers or queriers.

+## About the Bloom Compactor ring
+{{% admonition type="warning" %}}
+This feature is an [experimental feature](/docs/release-life-cycle/).
+Engineering and on-call support is not available.
+No SLA is provided.
+{{% /admonition %}}

+The Bloom Compactor ring is used to determine which subset of compactors own a given tenant, and which series fingerprint ranges each compactor owns.
+The ring is also used to determine which compactor owns retention.
+Retention will be applied by the compactor owning the smallest token in the ring.

+## About the Bloom Gateway ring
+{{% admonition type="warning" %}}
+This feature is an [experimental feature](/docs/release-life-cycle/).
+Engineering and on-call support is not available.
+No SLA is provided.
+{{% /admonition %}}

+The Bloom Gateway ring is used to determine which subset of the gateways own a given tenant, and which series fingerprint ranges each compactor owns.
+The ring of the bloom gateways is implemented with [**Jumphash**](https://arxiv.org/abs/1406.2294).